rapito/Fray_Rails/README.txt

 Devise Authentication
 Addded custom grade scoring system

-On the Roadmap
+== On the Roadmap

+Use cancan for Authorization
+Managing roles in app
+Completing Spanish and English locales
-Adding CanCan for Auhorization
+Adding view for student's overall perfomance
+Reports for Students overall perfomance
 Add functionality to add user pictures
-Reports for Students overall perfomance
 Roles management for users